Spark the Electric Jester

-Spark the Electric Jester is a 2017 platform game created by Brazilian developer Felipe Daneluz.
-The story follows the titular Spark on his journey to stop a mobilizing army of robots from taking over the world.
+Spark the Electric Jester is a 2017 platform game created by Brazilian indie developer Felipe Daneluz.
+The player controls Spark on his journey to stop a mobilizing army of robots from taking over the world.
 Gameplay involves a mix of fast-paced platforming and melee combat over a series of differently themed levels.
-An array of power-ups are distributed throughout, each characterized by a unique set of abilities for use in battle and traversal.
+A variety of power-ups are distributed throughout, each characterized by a unique set of abilities for use in battle and traversal.

-Daneluz previously created a variety of fangames based on the Sonic the Hedgehog series and drew inspiration from his work in the creation of Spark the Electric Jester.
-He was primarily influenced by 16-bit-era platform game series, including Sonic, Kirby, and Mega Man X. Aside from its sound and programming, development was handled primarily by Daneluz while in college.
-After a successful Kickstarter campaign, Spark the Electric Jester was eventually released for Windows as his first commercial title.
-Critics appreciated its iteration of 16-bit-era gameplay and directed praise towards its mechanics, unlockable content, and soundtrack.
+Daneluz previously created several fangames based on the Sonic the Hedgehog series.
+Spark the Electric Jester was conceived from combining elements of the Sonic and Kirby series in one of his fangames, Sonic After the Sequel.
+He also drew inspiration from the Mega Man X, Bayonetta, and Super Smash Bros. series.
+Aside from sound and programming, development was handled primarily by Daneluz while in college.
+After a successful 2015 Kickstarter campaign, Spark the Electric Jester was released for Windows on April 10, 2017, as his first commercial title.
+Critics felt the game was successful at iterating on its 16-bit-era inspirations and directed praise towards its gameplay and soundtrack.
 A sequel, Spark the Electric Jester 2, was released in May 2019, followed by Spark the Electric Jester 3 in August 2022.